oianmol/JetCalendarView/README.md

-# JetCalendar
+# JetCalendarView

-This project is a wip.
-Please raise issues if you find any, thanks!
-✅ To implement pagination for year view (Implemented but Doesn't work well with list states) 🚧 customize and allow for styling

 Hit Refresh!
 Calendar view ❤️ Jetpack Compose

+This project is an experimental calendar view.
+Please raise issues if you find any, thanks!

+## Features

+- Year View (List and Grid View) with optional Navigation buttons
+- Month View with optional Navigation buttons
+- Modular and built with a week as a simplest view

 <img src="art/art1.png" alt="drawing" style="width:300px;" />
 <img src="art/art2.png" alt="drawing" style="width:300px;" />